Table of Contents

-An SSI essential person is someone who lives with an SSI beneficiary and provides essential care.
+An SSI essential person is someone who lives with an SSI beneficiary and provides essential care in the United States.
 This could be a child taking care of a parent, or a live-in caretaker.
 However, there are very strict requirements around the definition of an essential person.

 What is an SSI Essential Person?

 - Must have been an essential person as of December 1973

 - Must have lived with SSI recipient since December 1973

 - Must never have been eligible for SSI benefits

 - Must not have been eligible for State assistance in December 1973

 An essential person—according to the Department of Social Security—is essentially a caretaker of someone who receives SSI.
 A deeper understanding of what defines an essential person begins with understanding Social Security in general.